 Is the Platine Grandstand worth its four-figure price tag?
 That depends on how much value you put on keeping dry across the weekend.

 The roof is the only justification for the price.
 The view is good, but not the absolute best.
 You’d definitely get a better view in Grandstand 11 at the Montreal Grand Prix, or even Grandstand 12.
 Both of those allow you to see down the main straight plus have better coverage of the exit of Turn 2.
-And both of those grandstands cost $400 CAD less than Platine.
+And both of those grandstands cost a few hundred dollars less.

 Nearest entrance

-For details and information on getting to the circuit check out our comprehensive Canada F1 travel guide.
+For details and information on getting to the circuit check out my full Canada F1 travel guide.

 Other Canadian GP Grandstands

-Check out our guides to all of the other Canadian Grand Prix grandstands as a comparison:
+Check out my guides to all of the other Canadian Grand Prix grandstands as a comparison:

 Does access to the palatine chalet come with the palatine grandstand ticket?